 - The UNMC Office of Financial Aid administers a variety of financial aid programs.
 The UNMC Financial Aid website provides many answers about financing a UNMC education and is referenced in the admissions process for completion of appropriate paperwork.

 - The College of Pharmacy administers a significant number of scholarships which are granted based upon academic performance, leadership, extracurricular involvement and/or a combination of these criteria.
-In fall 2020, greater than $500,000 in awards was distributed to pharmacy students.
+Typically about $500,000 in awards are distributed to pharmacy students each year.

 Where do I live while attending the College of Pharmacy?

 The University of Nebraska Medical Center does not have residence halls, but owns a variety of rental property units which can be leased to students.
 Please visit the Student Housing site for more information.

 I graduated 8 years ago from college but am thinking about returning to pursue a pharmacy degree.
 Will the science and math classes I took 8-10 years ago count toward my prerequisites?

 In many cases they will not, but every student’s previous history is evaluated on a case-by-case basis.
 If you would like to request an evaluation, please send an unofficial transcript to Amber Hawk at email@example.com.
 The Admissions Committee generally recommends that coursework greater than five (5) years old in the science and math areas should be refreshed (i.e. especially organic chemistry & physiology) or a PCAT score submitted to demonstrate academic ability in those areas.

 Do you accept students from other states?